Pair appear in Rotorua court over Dunedin killing

-The man and woman arrested in Rotorua in relation to a death in Dunedin on Monday have been remanded into custody without plea after court appearances today.
+The man and woman arrested in Rotorua in relation to a death in Dunedin have been remanded into custody without plea after court appearances today.

-Aleisha Cherie Dawson, 30, and John Kenneth Collins, 37, appeared separately before Judge Marie McKenzie in the Rotorua District Court this afternoon.
+Aleisha Cherie Dawson, 30, and John Kenneth Collins, 37, appeared separately before Judge Maree McKenzie in the Rotorua District Court this afternoon.

 Collins, who is facing one murder charge and one charge of unlawfully taking a motor vehicle, appeared in board shorts and a T-shirt.